 After teasing that the new Model S Plaid would be capable of running Cyberpunk 2077, Tesla CEO Elon Musk has now demonstrated the car’s ‘PS5-level performance’.

-According to The Verge, the refreshed Model S includes a new Tesla infotainment system, which is powered by AMD’s Ryzen processor and a discrete AMD RDNA 2 GPU.
+According to The Verge, the refreshed Model S includes a new Tesla infotainment system powered by AMD’s Ryzen processor and a discrete AMD RDNA 2 GPU.

 “There’s never been a car that has state of the art computing technology, state of the art infotainment where this is literally at the level of a PlayStation 5,” Musk was quoted as saying during the event.